utwente-fmt/FMCAD-2023/README.md

 For the simulation tool, you need Python3.
 To generate the RASI for one of the _robot_ case studies, you can call
 > ```python3 simulate.py name```

-where ```name``` is one of `robot`, `robot-dummy`, `robot-bad`, `robot-1MS`, `robot-6MS`, `cons-prod`, `abs-asr`.
+where ```name``` is one of `robot`, `robot-dummy`, `robot-1MS`, `cons-prod`, `abs-asr`.
 The RASI will be printed to the standard output, along with the count of abstract states found.
 The result is an underapproximation of the reachable abstract state space.
 If any state is missing, VerCors will report that the invariants does not hold.
 You can then try to run the script again, and allow the randomness to find more states.
 You can also try to increase the amount of simulation runs `SIM_COUNT` or simulation length `SIM_LENGTH` in the `simulator/main.py` file.

 ### Using the exhaustive exploration tool
 To use the exploration tool, navigate to the `exploration` folder, adjust the `main.py` and `simulator.py` files and then execute `main.py`.
 You need at least Python 3.7 to run the program.
 This will generate a full RASI including program counters and the length of the invariant.